garystafford/meanstack-data-samples/README.md

 Contains examples of retrieving data using various AngularJS methods:
-* Function within AngularJS controller contains array of strings
+* Function within AngularJS controller returns array of strings
 * AngularJS service returns an array of simple object literals to controller
 * AngularJS factory returns contents of JSON file to controller
 * MongoDB database returns collection of documents to controller